How geographic features and unincorporated places in Ontario get their official names and how you can request to name one.

 - confirms that names are used and supported by the community

-A spatial database of official geographic feature and unincorporated place names (in English, French and First Nation languages) is maintained by the Ministry of Natural Resources and Forestry.
+A spatial database of official geographic feature and unincorporated place names (in English, French and First Nation languages) is maintained by the ministry.

 How to request a name